lisamariepritchett/RepData_PeerAssessment1/PA1_template.md

 ### Describe technique for replacing missing values

 Because the activity pattern depends on both the time of day and day of the week, I used both of those factors for imputing missing values.
-Missing values are replaced with the avearge for the time of day and day of week of the missing item.
+Missing values are replaced with the avearge from the time of day on the day of week.

 ### Examine effects of replacing missing values